ryumatsuura/japanese-pension-simulator/README.md

 ## 📊 What this does

-- Computes the present value of Japanese pension receipts and investment returns
-- Simulates under uncertainty (exchange rates, returns, interest rates)
+- Simulates the present value of Japanese pension receipts and investment returns under uncertainty (exchange rates, returns, interest rates)
 - Visualises distributions and probabilities
 - Allows interactive exploration via a web UI